tylerrimkunas/UNO/README.md

-UNO
+# UNO
-UNO is a program to play the iconic card game featuring matching cards based on their color and value.
-It is turned based, has fully implemented bots and action cards.
-It is written in Java and is a text-based game.
+UNO is a program that allows you to play the iconic card game of the same name.
+The goal of the game is to match cards by color and value.
+The game is turn-based and includes fully implemented bots and action cards.
+The game is written in Java and is text-based.